UNE Announces New Online Master’s Degree in Applied Nutrition

 New program, experienced leadership

-UNE Online welcomes Elizabeth Dodge, M.S., Ph.D. to the role of Applied Nutrition Program Manager.
+UNE Online welcomes Elizabeth Dodge, M.S., Ph.D. to the role of Applied Nutrition Program Director.
 Dodge joins the College with more than twelve years of experience in the nutrition and education fields.
 During her tenure at the University of Maine, Dodge served in a variety of capacities, including her role as advisor for the division of lifelong learning and course design specialist for the HealthyU initiative, as well as adjunct faculty and course design specialist in the Department of Food Science and Human Nutrition.

 Trends driving need for qualified Applied Nutrition professionals